unitedfronteras/ufexhibition_mexusa/_reflections/zapataj.md

 life in a myriad of ways. *Southern Colorado Borderlands* centers on historical education for the public.
 Together, *Southern Colorado Borderlands* and *Rural Immigration Network* reveal the broad geographies and time spans borderlands and Latina/o scholars must consider.
-Ultimately, by interconnect scholarship and digital tools, these projects demonstrate the academic, social, and cultural potential of digital humanities.
+Ultimately, by interconnecting scholarship and digital tools, these projects demonstrate the academic, social, and cultural potential of digital humanities.